Renunciation

 MN117

-We must not be closed to the possibility that there is this world, but also another world (not visible to us) where the mental body, after the death of the physical body, waits to take rebirth into a new human body.
-That there are different realms of existence where devas, gods, hungry ghosts, and others abide not visible to us.
-That there are beings who are reborn spontaneously, in full form in those realms.
-There are noble ones and yogis with mental powers that have realized for themselves by direct knowing and declare this world and the other world to be real.
+We should be open to the possibility that there is not only this world but another world, invisible to us, where the mental body, after the death of the physical body, awaits rebirth in a new form.
+There are different realms of existence where devas, gods, hungry ghosts, and other beings dwell, realms that are beyond our ordinary perception.
+Some beings are reborn spontaneously, fully formed, in those realms.
+There are noble ones and yogis with mental powers who have realized this truth through direct experience and affirm that both this world and the other world are real.

-Right View is the letting go of the wrong view that happiness can be found by chasing after sensual pleasures.
-Instead, it is the realization that true happiness arises from a mind free from attachment and clinging to desires.
+Right View is letting go of the wrong view that happiness comes from chasing after sensual pleasures.
+Instead, it is the realization that true happiness arises from a mind free of attachment and clinging to desires.

-It is the recognition that no matter what happened in the past, we still have the power to change the future through our intentions and the choices we make.
-That what we do now in the present has consequences in the future, whether good, bad, or neutral.
+It is the recognition that, regardless of what has happened in the past, we still have the power to shape our future through our intentions and choices.
+What we do in the present has consequences, whether good, bad, or neutral, and these actions will influence the future.

 Right View Supramundane Right View